• Skip to primary navigation

 Relax on the ferry from Buenos Aires to Montevideo by Mike (CC BY-SA)

-Buenos Aires to Montevideo – Things to know:
+Travelling from Buenos Aires to Montevideo (Things to know):

-• Expect a 30 to 40 minute journey from the airport to downtown Montevideo
+• Expect a 30-40 minute ride from the airport to downtown Montevideo.

-• Many Argentines take advatage of the duty free item on the ferry
+• Many Argentines take advatage of the duty free items on the ferry.

-For me, taking the ferry to Montevideo from Buenos Aires was the best option and I’d recommend it to anyone who has not yet tried it.
+For me, taking the direct ferry to Montevideo from Buenos Aires was the best option and I’d recommend it to anyone traveling here.

 ferry to montevideo